djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 - The **flexible schemas of non-relational databases** allow them to easily adapt to changes in data structure, making them highly versatile.
 - **High performance is achieved** as these databases are optimized for fast read and write operations, even with large data volumes.
-- **Scalability is a key advantage**, with their design supporting horizontal scaling across multiple servers to handle growth efficiently.
+- **Scalability is an advantage**, with their design supporting horizontal scaling across multiple servers to handle growth efficiently.

 ##### Limitations